JezuzStardust/blender-svg-parser/README.md

 - [ ] Possibly: Add support for gradients.
 - [ ] Possibly: Add support for transparency.
 - [ ] Possibly: Add support for some filters.
+- [ ] Possibly: Add support for embedded images (might be hard to extract).
+But perhaps not: https://gist.github.com/jeromerobert/ff34f504acd7feb0306a

 ## Improvements/changes